 Continue Reading →

-A home energy audit is the first step to assess how much energy your home consumes and to evaluate what measures you can take to make your home more energy efficient.
-An audit will show you problems that may, when corrected, save you significant amounts of money over time.
+A home energy audit is often the first step in making your home more efficient.
+An audit can help you assess how much energy your home uses and evaluate what measures you can take to improve efficiency.
 Continue Reading →